rsdoiel/Artemis/README.md

 Any modules which are not canonical to Artemis or are specific to a compiler implementation must be prefixed with "art".
-This will allow for better re-use in other projects (e.g. OfrontPlus) and avoid name collisions.
+This will allow for better re-use in other projects (e.g. OfrontPlus) and avoids name collisions.
 Current Artemis modules need to be renamed to conform to this project policy before next release.